ibm-cloud-docs/EventStreams/eventstreams108.md

 Topic names are backed up by {{site.data.keyword.messagehub}}, although it is recommended good practice for users to back up topic names and the configuration data for those topics.

 If you have configured your {{site.data.keyword.messagehub}} instance in a Multi-Zone Region, a regional disaster is very unlikely.
-However, we recommend that users plan for such circumstances.
-If a user's instance is no longer available because of such an event (and a remote DR instance is not already set up), the user should consider configuring a new instance in a new region and restoring their topics and data from backup if available.
+However, we recommend that users do plan for such circumstances.
+If a user's instance is no longer available because of a disaster (and a remote DR instance is not already set up), the user should consider configuring a new instance in a new region and restoring their topics and data from backup if available.
 Applications can then be pointed at the new instance.